Himanshu49Gaur/Numba-CUDA-Accelerated-Image-Processing-and-Histogram/README.md

 ### Benchmarking and Performance Analysis:
 By comparing GPU and CPU execution times, you can analyze the specific conditions under which GPU acceleration provides significant speedups.
 This includes understanding the overhead of data transfer and how it influences the overall performance of the application.

-...
-[Existing README content] ...

-### How This Project Helps and What You Can Analyze

-...
-[Existing content for this section] ...

 ### Demos
 * **Image Blur:** [Insert an image showing before and after blur]
 * **Performance Chart:** [Insert a chart showing CPU vs. GPU performance]